NLnetLabs/rotonda/components/rotoro.md

 ### Web-Sockets (WS)

-Web-sockets offer more connection management facilities that bare TCP and the obvious format for the meta-data would be JSON.
+Web-sockets offer more connection management facilities than bare TCP and the obvious format for the meta-data would be JSON.
 Web-sockets would also allow for easy communication with other applications (outside of `Rotonda`).
 There's good support for web-sockets in Rust.

 The cons are the overhead and the need for extensive (de-)serialization, both in terms of defining/implementing and taking up CPU/memory resources.
 Another con is that web-sockets will introduce more dependencies.